SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ![ ]({% include asset.html path="images/smooth/unnamed-chunk-3-1.png" %})
 {:.captioned}

+We use `fit.variogram()` to fit a model to our empirical variogram `v_ppm`.
+The type of model is specified with the argument `model = vgm(...)`.
+Describing the parameters of `vgm()` used to fit the model variogram is outside the scope of this lesson; for more information check out [gstat documentation](https://cran.r-project.org/web/packages/gstat/index.html) and the references cited there.
+{:.notes}

 ===

 ## Kriging

-The modeled semivariogram acts as a parameter when performing Guassian process regression, commonly known as kriging.
-The steps to perform Kriging with the [gstat](){:.rlib} library are:
+The modeled semivariogram acts as a parameter when performing Gaussian process regression, commonly known as kriging, to interpolate predicted values for locations near our observed data.
+The steps to perform kriging with the [gstat](){:.rlib} library are:

 1. Generate a modeled semivariogram
 1. Generate new locations for "predicted" values